Cozy Peach Kitchen

 • Don't crank the heat up or the milk will boil.
 Instead, keep it over medium to medium-high heat.
 The sauce should be gently simmering, with just a few bubbles popping at a time.

-• When making the bechamel, pour the milk in slowly and continue whisking the entire time that the milk is being poured in.
+• When making the bechamel sauce, pour the milk in slowly and continue whisking the entire time that the milk is being poured in.
 This is the easiest way to avoid lumpy sauce.

-• Use blocks of cheese, not pre-shredded.
-Shredded cheese has anti-clumping agents like corn starch that can affect the sauce texture.
+• Shred the cheese yourself using a box grater.
+Shred blocks of white cheddar cheese instead of using pre-shredded cheese.
+Shredded cheese has anti-clumping agents like corn starch that can affect the cheese sauce texture.

 Leftovers and storage